The decades-spanning timeline of the Gilgo Beach killings and the case against Rex Heuermann

 In all, Heuermann is accused of killing seven people: Maureen Brainard-Barnes, Melissa Barthelemy, Megan Waterman, Amber Costello, Jessica Taylor, Valerie Mack and Sandra Costilla.

-He has pleaded not guilty to three counts of first-degree murder and seven counts of second-degree murder.
-His defense has so far focused on undermining the prosecution’s use of cutting-edge DNA technology to tie him to the killings.
+He pleaded not guilty to three counts of first-degree murder and seven counts of second-degree murder.

+However, Heuermann intends to plead guilty in the case at an April 8 hearing, according to the Associated Press, citing two people familiar with his decision.

-Heuermann’s trial is expected to start in September and last several months.
+His trial was expected to start in September and last several months.

 Here’s a timeline of the Gilgo Beach killings, how the investigation unfolded and what ultimately led to Heuermann’s arrest.